pywbem/pywbemtools/docs/mock_support.rst

   (define in pywbem as ``method_callback_interface``) to define server methods that will process InvokeMethod calls from pywbemcli.

+pywbemcli logging can be enabled when the `--mock-server` option is enabled.
+However, since the mock support does not use http, the `http` option will generate no output.

 Defining files for the mock respository
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^